aalrazgan/SVPullToRefresh/README.md

 # SVPullToRefresh + SVInfiniteScrolling

 > This fork adds the ability to do an Infinite scroll from the top.
+It also allows for seamless preload content without showing a spinner.
+It currently relies on [Agamotto](https://github.com/Kosoku/Agamotto) to allow for blocked based extensions.
+For UICollectionView, make sure to use UICollectionView.performBatchUpdates when possible as it causes contentOffset to reset.

 These UIScrollView categories makes it super easy to add pull-to-refresh and infinite scrolling fonctionalities to any UIScrollView (or any of its subclass).
 Instead of relying on delegates and/or subclassing `UIViewController`, SVPullToRefresh uses the Objective-C runtime to add the following 3 methods to `UIScrollView`: